Last Updated on June 3, 2026

 Palacio da Bolsa is a former Stock Exchange and the finest example of Neoclassical style.
 While you probably won’t be too impressed with the exterior, wait till you step inside.
 All of the rooms are beautiful with stunning details, but it’s the Arab room, that is the highlight.
 It’s said to be inspired by the Alhambra in Granada, which is quite apparent when you look at the Moorish style in which it’s decorated.

-The reason I chose Palacio da Bolsa as the first activity of the day, is that it can only be visited on a 30 minute guided tour (€ 10 ).
-The tour cannot be pre booked online and you sign up for the next available one in your chosen language once you get there.
+The reason I chose Palacio da Bolsa as the first activity of the day, is that it can only be visited on a 30-minute guided tour (€14).
+You can book your tour online for the chosen day, but time of the tour will be made at the ticket office.
 It does get crowded later in the day and spots fill up quickly, so you might have to wait a while for your spot.

 Church of São Francisco